Teel: Hokies channel their anger in rout of N.C. State

 There was no such track meet Saturday at Lane Stadium.
 Tech scored on its first three possessions to seize a 17-0 lead and bumped the margin to 31-10 by halftime.

 The Hokies rushed for 314 yards, their third-highest total against an ACC opponent since joining the conference in 2004.
-They averaged a stout 8.5 yards per snap and did not commit a turnover.
+They averaged 8.5 yards per snap and did not commit a turnover.

 Rarely have so many impressive debuts been wrapped into one contest.

 Succeeding the retired Bud Foster, Hamilton was to coordinate the Hokies’ defense for the first time.
-Next in line was Claeys, a former Washington State and Minnesota DC in his first season at Tech.
+Next in line was Claeys, a former Washington State and Minnesota defensive coordinator in his first season at Tech.

 But Claeys was shelved throughout the week, and Saturday morning came word that Hamilton would be unavailable.
 So cornerbacks coach Ryan Smith, a 29-year-old William & Mary graduate hired in the offseason from James Madison, called the defense.

 On the opposite sideline was first-year N.C.
-State offensive coordinator Tim Beck, 54, a former OC at Texas, Ohio State and Nebraska.
+State offensive coordinator Tim Beck, 54, a former offensive coordinator at Texas, Ohio State and Nebraska.
 Advantage, Wolfpack?

 Not on this night.